Snihurivka: 2022 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, Snihurivka was shelled and was reportedly occupied by Russian forces starting 19 March 2022.
 Snihurivka is a critical transportation hub with highways and railroad lines, connecting Snihurivka with the neighboring oblast capital Kherson.

-In September 2022, following a sham referendum, which locals protested against, there were conflicting reports and rumors about the status of Snihurivka due to its vicinity near the front line, framing the attrition warfare as a retreat.
+In September 2022, following a referendum widely considered to have been staged, there were conflicting reports and rumors about the status of Snihurivka due to its vicinity near the front line, framing the attrition warfare as a retreat.
 On 5 October 2022, Mykolaiv Military Civilian Administration Head Yuriy Barbashov stated on Telegram that "Snihurivka remains under the control of Russian troops", while Mykolaiv Oblast Governor Vitalii Kim noted that officials were "seeking to confirm that Russian officers have left but there are troops still remaining there".
-On 9 November, the Russian Defense Minister Sergei Shoigu announced the withdrawal of Russian forces from the right bank of the Dnipro River.
+On 9 November, the Russian Defense Minister Sergei Shoigu announced the withdrawal of Russian forces from the right bank of the Dnieper River.
 The next day, Ukrainian forces re-entered the town and raised the Ukrainian flag.

-The bodies of 27 dead civilians were found in de-occupied Snihurivka after its liberation.
-All of them have signs of violent death, in particular, bullet wounds, explosive injuries, etc. Criminal proceedings have been initiated.
+After liberation, Ukrainian state news agency Ukrinform reported that the bodies of 27 dead civilians had been found in individual graves in Snihurivka, all with signs of violent death such as bullet wounds or explosive injuries.
+Criminal investigations were initiated.

-No mass burial sites were found in the city, as it was in Bucha (Kyiv region).
-The bodies were buried in individual graves.

 Transportation

-The Snihurivka railway station was built in 1911 as part of the Odesa Railways.
+The Snihurivka railway station was built in 1911 as part of the Odesa Railway.
+The railway station was allegedly burned down by Russian troops in 2022 during the occupation.

 Demographics

 Recent population estimates or census results:

+According to the 2001 Ukrainian census, the town had a population of 15,396.
+The ethnic and linguistic composition was as follows: